cbmr-data/cbmr-data.github.io/esrum/source/tips/batching_commands.rst

 For this reason we advise that you do not reserve more CPUs than what is needed to run 1/3 to 1/2 of your jobs at once.
-This also allows you to queue that many more simultaneous jobs on Slurm, and will typically result in a overall greater throughput than simply using the maximum number of processes with ``parallel``.
+This also allows you to queue that many more simultaneous jobs on Slurm, and will typically result in an overall greater throughput than simply using the maximum number of processes with ``parallel``.

 Using the ``plonk`` example from above: